hackfestca/hfscoreboard/README.rst

 * Flag Updater
 * Web scoreboard

 By design, all components except the player script, connect directly to the database as they are considered "trusted" and user privileges are restricted (see security below).
-This should be considered in your architecture.
+This should be considered in your design.

 Install
 =======

-The procedure will describe a three(3) tier architecture but all these steps can be done on a single box.
+This procedure will describe a three(3) tier architecturei but all these steps can be done on a single box.
 Let's say we have the following topology:

  * A web presentation server at 172.28.0.12, resolving to scoreboard.hf
  * A web application server at 172.28.0.11, resolving to web.hf